 What to Prepare for Mt Batur Volcano Trek

-It is cold in the morning so definitely take a long sleeve shirt, I have heard of people getting absolutely saturated from rain also so it may pay to have a waterproof jacket just incase ready.
-It does get warmer once you start the trek but at the top it’s really windy and once you cool down, the winds on your sweaty clothes gets cold really quickly.
+It is cold in the morning so definitely take a long sleeve shirt, I have heard of people getting absolutely saturated from rain also so it may pay to have a waterproof jacket just in case ready.
+It does get warmer once you start the trek but at the top, it’s really windy and once you cool down, the winds on your sweaty clothes get cold really quickly.

 Definitely bring running shoes or minimum covered shoes with socks if needed, the ground is very coarse and you will injure your feet.

 It is around a 5 hours round trip from bottom to top return so it pays to bring snacks and water, they do have local people selling snacks and water but of course, the prices are highly inflated being on the top of a mountain.

 Also bring pants too if you’re worried about falling, there are a lot of jagged rocks and you may get cuts and scratches.